 There a few ways to become a GSoC mentor with the Julia Language:

 Join an existing project as a co-mentor.
 Each project should have at least two mentors.

 Mentors will be the main point of contact for contributors during all stages of the project life cycle.
 You can read more about the mentor expectations from Google on their website.

 Mentors usually communicate with one another via a private

 Mentors are encouraged to watch this video to give them a better idea how to be a great GSoC mentor:

 Mentors are encouraged to check out the official GSoC Timeline to make sure they are aware of what stage GSoC is currently in.

-Before the student application period opens up, mentors are expected to communicate with students and help them get started with the project.
+Before the application period opens up, mentors are expected to communicate with contributors and help them get started with the project.
 Depending on the amount of interest in the project, mentors may want to write up “Getting Started Guides” to avoid duplicating efforts.

-During the student application window, mentors are expected to communicate with prospective students and give feedback on project proposals.
+During the application window, mentors are expected to communicate with prospective contributors and give feedback on project proposals.

 After the applications have been submitted and the window closed, mentors are expected to review the proposals and select projects they think should be allocated a slot for GSoC.
 There is no pre-set limit for the number of projects a specific mentor can suggest be allocated a slot, but the JSoC admins may ask mentors to limit the number of projects they ask to have a slot for depending on the total number of applicants and other factors.